The Paradise Theatre is located at 1006 Bloor St W (at Westmoreland Ave on the northwest corner) in the Bloorcourt Village neighbourhood of Toronto.

 - Before the Paradise Theatre was built in 1937, the site was home to another theatre building.
 It appears in the 1911 Toronto Directory as the Palace Theatre.
 By 1914, the directory shows the name had changed to Bloor Palace Theatre.
 From 1918 to 1936, the City directory shows the address as the Kitchener Theatre.

-- The architect, Benjamin Brown was one of the earliest practising Jewish architects in the City.
-Mr Brown also designed two buildings at Spadina Ave and Adelaide St W – The Tower Building on the northwest corner and The Balfour Building on northeast corner.
-The Art Deco buildings both frame Spadina Ave and are considered a gateway to the centre of Toronto’s garment district.
+- The architect Benjamin Brown was one of the earliest practising Jewish architects in the City.
+Mr Brown also designed two buildings at Spadina Ave and Adelaide St W – The Tower Building on the northwest corner and The Balfour Building on the northeast corner.
+The Art Deco buildings frame Spadina Ave and are considered a gateway to the centre of Toronto’s garment district.
 It’s also thought that Mr Brown designed the then Yiddish Standard Theatre, later known as the Victory Burlesque Theatre, at Dundas St W and Spadina Ave.

 - Because of Paradise Theatre’s size, positioning and style, the building has long been considered a focal-point property in the Dovercourt area.

 - A few of the projects by ERA Architects include the restoration of the King Edward Hotel, the Old Don Jail and the refresh of Allen Gardens, to name a few.